EDCD/EDDI/README.md

 Once all of this is complete you can restart VoiceAttack and press shift-control-alt-v to obtain a full list of the variables provided by EDDI.

+##Ship Voice

+EDDI provides a ship's voice through use of the 'say' EDDI plugin command.
+To use this yourself set a variable ending with the name " script" and pass it in to the say command.

+Say translates variables.
+Current variables available are:

+  * $= this translates to the name of the ship, or "your ship" if the ship has not been named.

 ##The EDDI Event Handler

 Elite writes a number of messages to its activity log, some of which are parsed by EDDI and turned in to events.
 The EDDI event loop triggers one of a number of actions depending on the event.
 At current the actions are: